bmaelum/image_understanding/README.md

 # Image Understanding

+The purpose of this repository is to hold the documentation and code for a system developed for understanding images.

 K.I.S.S.
 Keep It Simple Stupid.
 Reusing architecture for intention classification.
 The goal is to analyze the result and come up with ideas on what can be improved.